-Vehicle Code 13210 CVC is the California statute that enables the DMV to suspend a motorist’s driver’s license for engaging in road rage behaviors.
-The section states that “the suspension period…[for] ‘road rage’ shall be six months for a first offense and one year for a second or subsequent offense.”
+California Vehicle Code 13210 CVC allows the DMV to suspend your driver’s license for engaging in road rage behaviors.
+The law states that “the suspension period…[for] ‘road rage’ shall be six months for a first offense and one year for a second or subsequent offense.”

-Road rage is when a motorist shows aggressive or angry behavior towards other drivers or pedestrians.
+Road rage is when you show aggressive or angry behavior towards other drivers or pedestrians.
 This behavior can include giving rude gestures, verbal insults, and physical threats.
-It can also include a motorist driving dangerously towards another driver to intimidate him/her.
+It can also include driving dangerously towards another driver to intimidate them.

-Note that a person can challenge the DMV’s decision to suspend a license for road rage.
-The driver can do so at either:
+Note that you can challenge the DMV’s decision to suspend your license for road rage.
+You can do so at either:

-- an administrative hearing to show the motorist has the skill to drive, or
+- an administrative hearing to show you have the skill to drive, or

 - a negligent operator hearing.